SietsmaRJ/train_capice_model/README.md

 - xgb_optimal_model.pickle.dat: The best performing RandomizedSearchCV XGBoostClassifier model in a pickled instance.

 When argument -s/--split is used:
-- splitted_train_dataset: GZipped export of the split input data (80% of the data), used in training the model.
+- splitted_train_dataset: GZipped export of the split input data, used in training the model.
-- splitted_test_dataset: GZipped export of the split (20% of the data).
+- splitted_test_dataset: GZipped export of the split.
 The model never sees this data, not even in evaluation.

-Note:
-If the -s/--split argument splits too aggressively, you may want to alter line 173's 'test_size' 0.2 value to the desired percentage (in 0-1).

 # Why is this a placeholder?
 The author of this repository, Robert J. Sietsma, is currently working on refactoring the [CAPICE](https://github.com/molgenis/capice) repository.
 The train_model.py script will be added to this repository Soon(TM).

+#TODO
+- Make impute_preprocess more future proof by adding classes of CADD values and impute values.